mlcommons/ck/cm/docs/motivation.md

 with dependencies on other IC and platforms.

-Such evolutionary approach helps to avoid vendor lock-in on specific workflow frameworks and platforms while simplifying and automating the development and deployment of complex applications across rapidly evolving software and hardware stacks from the cloud to the edge.
+Such evolutionary approach helps to avoid vendor lock-in on specific workflow frameworks and platforms while simplifying and automating the development, optimization and deployment of complex applications across rapidly evolving software and hardware stacks from the cloud to the edge.

 ![](https://cKnowledge.org/images/cm-gap-beween-mlsys-research-and-production3a.png)

 ## 2nd generation of the CK technology

-The open-source CM toolkit is the 2nd generation of the [Collective Knowledge framework (CK)]( https://arxiv.org/abs/2011.01149 ) that was [successfully validated in academia and industry]( https://cKnowledge.org/partners.html ) in the past years to enable collaborative and reproducible development, opitmization and deployment of Pareto-efficient ML Systems in terms of accuracy, latency, throughput, energy, size and costs across continuously changing software and hardware.
+The open-source CM unification framework is the 2nd generation of the [Collective Knowledge framework (CK)]( https://arxiv.org/abs/2011.01149 ) that was [successfully validated in academia and industry]( https://cKnowledge.org/partners.html ) in the past years to enable unified, interchangeable, collaborative and reproducible development, optimization and deployment of Pareto-efficient ML Systems in terms of accuracy, latency, throughput, energy, size and costs across continuously changing software and hardware.